Sunsvision/gulp-netsuite-watcher/readme.md

 20) In terminal: npm i
 21) Copy bundles & all file structure 1 in 1 to filesystem folder
 22) Configure connection params in nsconfig var gulpfile.js file

+h2 Using
-23) Run one of the following gulp tasks:
+Run one of the following gulp tasks:
-	gulp: (live mode, without parameters) will watch for any file changed in filesystem folder and auto upload to NS server gulp download: (run once) will download all files from NS server filesystem gulp download --file file_name: (run once) will download selected file from NS server filesystem gulp upload: will upload all files to NS server gulp upload --file file_name: (run once) will upload selected file to NS server
+* gulp: (live mode, without parameters) will watch for any file changed in filesystem folder and auto upload to NS server
+* gulp download: (run once) will download all files from NS server filesystem
+* gulp download --file file_name: (run once) will download selected file from NS server filesystem
+* gulp upload: will upload all files to NS server
+* gulp upload --file file_name: (run once) will upload selected file to NS server